sensebox/sensebox-reboot/_projects/en/2020-02-12-IoTMeasurementStation.md

 <div class="panel panel-success">
   <div class="panel-heading">
   Sensor IDs: The sensor IDs can be used to distinguish sensors.
-Each senseBox and each sensor registered on the <a href='www.opensensemap.org'>openSenseMap</a> has a unique ID.
+Each senseBox and each sensor registered on the [openSenseMap](https://www.opensensemap.org/) has a unique ID.
 These IDs are needed when uploading the readings so that the openSenseMap knows which sensors the readings belong to.
   </div>
 </div>